 My Approach to Helping

-Are you struggling with relationships?
-As a result are you feeling down, or anxious, are interested in ensuring the success of your relationship, are you struggling with transitions or relationships.
+Are you interested in ensuring the success of your relationship, are you struggling with transitions or relationships.
+I can help you see patterns in yourself and your life, achieve goals you set forth and generally improve.
 I tend to be logic based but focused on emotions as well.
 I work well with both men and women, seniors and LGBT.
 I want to understand you and your situation.
-After an understanding is developed, I tend to be direct and honest with feedback.
-I can help you see patterns in yourself and your life, achieve goals you set forth and generally improve.
+I tend to be direct and honest with feedback.
 You set the agenda and the pace, we will focus on your goals in therapy and I will help you the best I can to achieve what you set out to achieve.

 More Info About My Practice

 Reaching out to make that first appointment is a very hard first step.
 Finding the right therapist for you is extremely important.
 Without a good fit you are unlikely to make the progress you want to.
 People have described me as easy to talk to as well as helpful.